A model for configuration spaces of points: The real homotopy type of and

-This map is a quasi-isomorphism.
-To see this, consider a filtration such that on the associated graded the only piece of the differential that survives is the one corresponding to the product
+On the associated graded the only piece of the differential that survives replaces the root (say decorated by some $\alpha\in H_k(M)$) by two leafs, with one decorated $\alpha$ and the new root decorated with $1\in H_0(M)$.

-If we filter again, now by the number of non-unital decorations we obtain the zero differential on the left hand side and on the right hand side the differential splits the decoration $\omega$ at the root into $\omega_{(1)}= 1$, the new root and $\omega_{(2)}=\omega$.

-It is clear that the induced map is a quasi-isomorphism with quasi-inverse the map in the reverse direction that forgets the position of the root.